spotDL/spotify-downloader/README.md

   `pip install -U -r requirements.txt`

-- If you do not want to naviagte to your python folder from the command-line everytime you want to run the script, you can have your python 'PATH' environment variables set and then you can run the script from any directory.
+- If you do not want to naviagte to your Python folder from the command-line everytime you want to run the script, you can have your Python 'PATH' environment variables set and then you can run the script from any directory.

 ## Instructions for Downloading Songs

-- For all available options, run `python spotdl.py --help` (or for windows run `python.exe spotdl.py --help`).
+- For all available options, run `python spotdl.py --help` (or for Windows run `python.exe spotdl.py --help`).

 ```
 usage: spotdl.py [-h] (-s SONG | -l LIST | -u USERNAME) [-n] [-m] [-f] [-v]